softwaresaved/build_and_test_examples/jenkins/C.md

 make test
 ```

-* Here, we need to set the paths to include the locations of CUnit include files and libraries.
+* This sets paths to include the locations of CUnit include files and libraries.
 * Click Save.
 * On the new page that appears, click Build Now.
 * You should see a new job scheduled in the Build History table.
 * When it completes, the little ball should be blue which means the job succeeded without errors.
-* Click on the job link e.g. `28-Sep-2015 14:15:42`.
+* Click the job link e.g. `28-Sep-2015 14:15:42`.
 * The build results page for that job will appear.
 * Click Console Output and you should see the output from the command-line.
 * Click Workspace and you can browse the directory in which the build commands are run.